 Claire Higgins / Chief Operating Officer

 Claire is a Positive Psychology Practitioner & Researcher with a special interest in performing under pressure.
 She runs the PPG Positive Psychology in Practice Programme and the Positive Psychology Centre.
 Claire is an advocate for the application of Positive Psychology in movement, exercise, and sport settings, as well as areas of violence and conflict.
-A former executive coach, yoga teacher, and humanitarian professional, she has worked with various branches of the United Nations, International Red Cross, and governments across the Middle East on armed conflict, protection, prison reform, refugee health and education, and media/communications, as well as individuals employed in the non-profit sector.
+A former humanitarian professional and executive coach, she worked for 16 years with various branches of the United Nations, International Red Cross, and governments across the Middle East on armed conflict, protection, prison reform, refugee health and education, and media/communications, as well as individuals employed in the non-profit sector.
 She holds Masters degrees in Exercise & Sport Psychology (MMU) and Violence, Conflict & Development (SOAS), and is fluent in Arabic.
-A life long martial artist and self-defence instructor, her postgraduate research focused on the motivation to teach martial arts and self-defence and the role of Positive Psychology character strengths in this process.
+A life long martial artist and self-defence instructor, her postgraduate research focused on the motivation to teach martial arts/self-defence and the role of character in this process.
 She is currently researching the relationship between fear, action, and movement, and the motivation to practice movement, exercise, or sport.

 Richard Gray / Senior Education Officer